ckeditor/ckeditor5/docs/framework/guides/simple-plugin-tutorial/abbreviation-plugin-level-2.md

 }
 ```

 Our `FormView` is done!
-We can't see it just yet, so let's add it to our `AbbreviationUI` class.
+However, we cannot see it just yet, so let's add it to our `AbbreviationUI` class.

 ## Adding the Contextual Balloon